marcel-domke/node-red-contrib-reolink/README.md

 # Reolink Integration for Node-RED

-An unofficial Node-RED integration for Reolink cameras that allows you to receive motion detection and ai events, trigger alarms, and control the integrated LED.
+An unofficial Node-RED integration for Reolink cameras that allows you to receive motion detection and AI events, trigger alarms, and control the integrated LED or siren.

 ## Usage

 ### Configuration Node

 The **Reolink Device** node allows you to configure the connection to your Reolink camera and share it between the nodes.

 ### Nodes